Is Your Security Really Secure?

 For virtually every threat there is the right "antidote".
 Virus scanners and firewalls protect against malware, backup tools assure data, environmental sensors control humidity and temperature, and surveillance cameras have unwanted intruders in view.
 As long as all these systems operate reliably, your IT is relatively safe.
 But how do you make sure that everything works?
 And most of all: How do you keep track of the number of systems that are essential for the security of your IT?
 For a comprehensive security concept you need a monitoring solution as a kind of meta-security tool for the monitoring and control of individual measures.

-Many monitoring systems are offered as a kit and require paid add-ons for almost any function, often at a significant cost.
+Many monitoring systems are offered as a kit and require paid add-ons for almost every feature, often at a significant cost.
 The right monitoring solution will offer as many options as possible in the most basic version.
 When doing price comparisons between monitoring tools, be sure to include the cost of add-on modules.

-Of course you must be able to define individual limits for notifications and alarms in your monitoring solution.
-In addition, the software should also be smart enough to recognize unusual behavior even if the defined limits are not reached.
-For example, if a virus begins producing increased data traffic in your network, an intelligent solution can detect the atypical increase and inform you accordingly, so that you can take timely measures.
+Naturally, you have to be able to define individual limits for notifications and alarms in your monitoring solution.
+In addition, the software should be smart enough to recognize unusual behavior even if the defined limits are not reached.

 Publication of Data

-Ideally, the solution provides built-in reporting, as well as ways to easily create customized dashboards and maps.
-It’s very interesting being able to generate custom HTML maps on which all elements of the security concept can be clearly displayed.
-Possibly with a floor plan as background, on which the physical sensors, surveillance cameras, etc. can be positioned.
+Ideally, the monitoring solution provides built-in reporting, as well as customizable dashboards and maps.
+It’s beneficial being able to generate custom HTML maps on which all elements of the security concept can be clearly displayed.

 Price and Licensing